AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-47704-bundled-product-shows-in-stock-products-price-only.md

 ---
-title: "ACSD-47704: Bundled product shows the price of In Stock products only"
+title: "ACSD-47704: Bundled product shows the price of in stock products only"
-description: Apply the ACSD-47704 patch to fix the Adobe Commerce issue where a bundled product shows the price of In Stock products only.
+description: Apply the ACSD-47704 patch to fix the Adobe Commerce issue where a bundled product shows the price of in stock products only.
 ---
 # ACSD-47704: Bundled product shows the price of In Stock products only